Daphne Blake: Live-action portrayals

-Daphne was portrayed by Sarah Michelle Gellar in the 2002 film Scooby-Doo and its 2004 sequel, Scooby-Doo 2: Monsters Unleashed, who also voiced Daphne in the animated series Robot Chicken.
+Daphne was portrayed by Sarah Michelle Gellar in the 2002 film Scooby-Doo and its 2004 sequel, Scooby-Doo 2: Monsters Unleashed, and also voiced Daphne in the animated series Robot Chicken.
 Her husband Freddie Prinze Jr. played Fred in the same films and Robot Chicken.
 Emily Tennant portrayed young Daphne in a flashback sequence in the second film.
 Daphne is portrayed by Kate Melton in the 2009 film Scooby-Doo!
 The Mystery Begins and its 2010 sequel Scooby-Doo!
 Curse of the Lake Monster.
 Sarah Jeffery portrays Daphne in the 2018 live-action film Daphne & Velma.
+Mckenna Grace will play Daphne in the upcoming Netflix series Scooby-Doo: Origins.